 Battlegrounds has a lot of weapons, each which take specific ammo and can use certain attachments.
 Knowing their various strengths and weaknesses will help you go far.
 Here’s a breakdown of my own preferences:

 Shotguns are perfect for sweeping through houses.
-The S12K is the pick of the litter in my book, with semi-automatic fire that can blast enemies to bits when clearing rooms.
+The S12K is the pick of the litter for clearing houses, with semi-automatic fire that can blast enemies to bits.
 Otherwise, look out for the S1897, a pump action that fires a little bit slower but still hits hard.
+If you can find a choke, use the S686 double barrel for some shotgun surgery.

 Submachine Guns split the difference between close and mid-range combat.
 The UMP9 is a solid choice, but if you grab a Micro Uzi or Vector, they’ll work well for close range fights so long as you press B to switch them to fully automatic firing.